ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 .. note:: On older Ubuntu distributions, "software-properties-common" is called "python-software-properties".
 You may want to use ``apt-get`` rather than ``apt`` in older versions.
 Also, be aware that only newer distributions (that is, 18.04, 18.10, and later) have a ``-u`` or ``--update`` flag.
 Adjust your script as needed.

-Please file issues in `the PPA's issue tracker <https://github.com/ansible-community/ppa/issues>`_.
+File any issues in `the PPA's issue tracker <https://github.com/ansible-community/ppa/issues>`_.

 Installing Ansible on Debian
 ----------------------------

-While Ansible is available from the `main Debian repository <https://packages.debian.org/stable/ansible>`_, it can be out-of-date.
+While Ansible is available from the `main Debian repository <https://packages.debian.org/stable/ansible>`_, it can be out of date.

 To get a more recent version, Debian users can use the Ubuntu PPA according to the following table: